jurnho/docker/README.md

 EXPOSE 8083
 ```

-You can also change the default slave agent port for jenkins by defining `JENKINS_SLAVE_AGENT_PORT` in a sample Dockerfile.
+You can also change the default slave agent port for Jenkins by defining `JENKINS_SLAVE_AGENT_PORT` in a sample Dockerfile.

 ```
 FROM jenkins/jenkins:lts